 Richard W. Riley College of Education and Leadership

 Dr. Kisha Walker holds a Bachelor of Arts Degree from Temple University in Criminal Justice; a Master of Science Degree in the Administration of Juvenile Justice from Shippensburg University; and a Master of Science Degree in Special Education from Arcadia University.
 She earned her doctorate in Education with a specialization in Curriculum and Instruction from Capella University.
-Dr. Walker also holds National Board Certification from the National Board for Professional Teaching Standards as an Exceptional Needs Teacher and a Reading Endorsement.
+Dr. Walker also holds National Board Certification from the National Board for Professional Teaching Standards as an Exceptional Needs Teacher and a Reading and Culturally Proficient Coaching Endorsement.

 Dr. Walker initially joined Walden University in 2009 as a University Supervisor.
 From 2014 to 2018, she has served as a contributing faculty member for the Richard W. Riley College of Education and Leadership where she taught a variety of graduate courses and served on committees.
 Dr. Walker was promoted to the Academic Coordinator of the MAT Special Education program, where she serves in a leadership capacity, overseeing the program and supporting both instructors and students.
 She continues to serve as a doctoral committee member, a university supervisor when needed, course writer, an editor for the Journal of Educational Research and Practice, a facilitator, and council member for several committees.
 Dr. Walker was awarded the Faculty Excellence Award July 2018 for the Richard W. Riley College of Education and Leadership.

 As a former Special Education Administrator, Dr. Walker provided training and support to Special Education Teachers and paraprofessionals in implementing standards-based and adapted curriculum plans for students with exceptionalities, conducted